Laturas/Pinetree/README.md

 	- This is only marked partially fixed because it's hard to verify if you have support for every character set you'd need.
 The goal right now is just to have support for most of the majorly used character sets (If you find broken examples, let me know!)
 	- Added support for Kanji
 	- Verified Cyrillic and nonstandard latin characters work
-	- Want to add Korean and Arabic next
+	- Want to add Arabic next
 - **\[FIXED\]** Fix data not being grabbed when song first loaded.
 - **\[FIXED\]** Fix desync between timer and position within the song when dragging to the end
 - **\[MOSTLY FIXED\]** There's a lot of `unwrap()` calls left that need to be handled/vetted.